On this page:

 - Virginia A DiFlora Memorial Scholarship*

 The following scholarships require students to maintain a 2.5 and earn 24 credit hours annually (fall/spring) for renewal.
-In order to meet the 24 credit hours required, students are encouraged to earn an average of 12 credit hours per semester.
+To meet the 24 credit hours required, students are encouraged to earn an average of 12 credit hours per semester.
 Students who earn a 2.3 GPA and earn 21 credit hours can be placed in a warning status for a maximum of two terms during their undergraduate studies.
 Scholarships can be renewed for up to 8 semesters of full-time undergraduate study.

 *Some scholarships have additional requirements set forth by the awarding department, college, or organization.